SummerOfCode2020/week-17-store-manager-api-aws/README.md

 Be able to do the following:

+### AWS

 - understand changes required for production deployment to aws

-- update your week 10 storefront api for deployment to aws
+- update your week-10 storefront api for deployment to aws

 - deploy your updated repository to aws

 - add your mongo db url as an environment variable on aws

+### Heroku

+- understand heroku deployment

+- install the heroku cli

+- login to heroku from the cli

+- configure environment variables on heroku

 ## Overview